Plants

 Yam varieties in Papua New Guinea

-Four species of yam are commonly grown and used for food in Papua New Guinea – but often naming in villages and naming by scientists does not agree.
+Four species of yam are commonly grown and used for food in Papua New Guinea – but often naming in villages and naming by scientists do not agree.
 Many village people regard potato yam and 5-leaflet yam as varieties of…

 Solomon’s Sago – another Sago palm species

 How is this sago different?
-The Solomon’s sago palm that occurs in the North Solomon province and in the Solomon Islands is quite different from the sago that grows in other areas of Papua New Guinea.
-It has a different…
+The Solomon’s sago palm that occurs in the North Solomon province and the Solomon Islands is quite different from the sago that grows in other areas of Papua New Guinea.
+It has a different scientific…

 Sago – staple food in parts of Papua New Guinea

-Sago palms Tok Pisin language: Saksak; Scientific name: Metroxylon sagu Rottb.
-There are 2 species in Papua New Guinea.
-The other one occurs in North Solomons Province and in the Solomon Islands.
+There are two Sago palm species in Papua New Guinea.
+Metroxylon sagu Rottb. and the other one occurs in North Solomons Province and the Solomon Islands.
 Its scientific name is Metroxylon salomonense.
-The sago…
+The sago palm plant The sago palm grows…

 Sourplum fruits for food and oil